 We would have ordered a breakfast taco at one of the booths, but they had already sold out of them for the day.
 Next to them was a booth selling coffee.
 All of the proceeds for sales of that coffee go to help fund the agencies fighting against human trafficking.
 It is called 2nd Cup Coffee, and they have other locations as well as in this farmers market Houston.

-So we felt extra good sipping on our morning cup of java while listening to the wonderful guitar music.
+So we felt extra-good sipping on our morning cup of java while listening to the beautiful guitar music.

 Will we be returning to this farmers market again?
 Absolutely!
 There are still some others we wish to check out, but this one is a winner.
 There are approximately 40 vendors at this Memorial Villages Farmers Market.
 Check out their website to learn more.

 They are located here: 10840 Beinhorn Road, Houston, Texas 77024.